 Are there provisions if my financial situation changes?

 Most creditors will accept amendments to a consumer proposal that reduce your payments and extend the length of the proposal if you suffer a loss in income and can no longer afford your monthly payments.
-If you are currently bound by a consumer proposal and anticipate a drop in income or you have already missed a payment, it is imperative that you contact your licensed insolvency trustee immediately in order to see what options for assistance are available.
+If you are currently bound by a consumer proposal and anticipate a drop in income or you have already missed a payment, you must contact your licensed insolvency trustee immediately to see what options for assistance are available.

 Avoid Annulment Altogether